bbc/hive-ci/_documentation/03-04-device-api.md

 gem 'device_api-ios'
 ```

 to the `Gemfile` of your project.
-Do detect all connected devices use
+To detect all connected devices use

 ```ruby
 require 'device_api/android'